Are We Under Law or Grace?

 Many have been deceived into believing that grace by definition excludes obedience.
 Nothing could be further from the truth.

-Did Jesus, in the Sermon on the Mount, claim that the law of Moses (including sabbath observance) would last till the end of the world?
+Did Jesus say that the law of Moses including Sabbath observance would last until the end of the world?

 Every spiritual blessing that God the Father gives, he gives to those who are in Christ.
 Paul identifies in Ephesians 1:3-14 that Christ is the sphere in which God the Father blesses.
 How important it is to understand how one enters the redemptive relationship with Christ.